 "Now you just shut up like a good gentleman, you are scaring my lads."

 - In The King's Speech, this was expected of royalty, so when Edward broke down upon his father's death and was told that he would become king, everyone treated it very seriously and it was a sign that he wasn't fit to rule.

-- This trope forms the central conflict of The Queen, featuring Edward's neice, HM The Queen.
+- This trope forms the central conflict of The Queen, featuring Queen Elizabeth II.
 After the death of Diana, Princess of Wales, the press stirs up a furor because the Queen is insistent upon mourning in a dignified and private manner as opposed to publicly displaying the grief.
 The resolution of the film is all about finding an appropriate balance between the two and, on a larger scale, about the modernization of the monarchy.

 - Casino Royale (1967) features a scene were the Cosmopolitan Council believes that bombs are being dropped.
 The American representative rushes to the phone yelling "Get me the President!" while the British representative merely calls his wife and calmly explains that he won't be home for dinner because "it seems a war has broken out."